-I am a research scientist in the field of robotics.
-The main motivation of my work are robots that autonomously learn how to do useful things without the need for hand-coded programs.
+I am a research scientist working with robotics.
+The main motivation of my work are robots that autonomously learn without the need of hand-coded programs.
 Robots with such capability can, for example, collaborate and help us while adapting to changes without the supervision of a robotics expert.

-I am at the ATR Computational Neuroscience Lab in the Department of Brain Robot Interface (BRI).
-Previously, I was with the Intelligent Autonomous Systems group (IAS) in TU Darmstadt working with Jan Peters and a number of students and postdocs.
-Between 2013-2017 I led the participation of the IAS group in the European Funded Project 3rd Hand.
+Since 2019, I am working as a researcher at Preferred Networks Inc. Previously, I was at the ATR Computational Neuroscience Lab in the Department of Brain Robot Interface (BRI) also in Japan.
+Between 2013-2017, I was with the Intelligent Autonomous Systems group (IAS) in TU Darmstadt working with Jan Peters where I led the participation of the IAS group in the European Funded Project 3rd Hand.
 I received my Ph.D from the Australian Centre for Field Robotics (ACFR) under the supervision of Hugh Durrant-Whyte, Surya Singh, David Rye, and Ian Manchester.
-Between 2005-2007 I did a masterS at the Tokyo Institute of Technology (TITECH) in control engineering.
+Between 2005-2007 I did a masters at the Tokyo Institute of Technology (TITECH) in control engineering.